file9.ai

 Energy

-The Cook Islands utilizes a mix of fossil fuels and solar energy for electricity generation.
-As of 2023, the total installed capacity for electricity generation is 17,000 kW, reflecting a sustainable transition toward renewable energy sources.
+The Cook Islands uses a mix of fossil fuels and solar energy for electricity generation.
+The total installed generating capacity is 17,000 kW, with significant reliance on solar resources in recent years.

 Environment

-Environmental issues in the Cook Islands include waste disposal, soil degradation, and overfishing.
-The nation is committed to various international environmental agreements aimed at addressing climate change, biodiversity, and pollution.
+Environmental challenges in the Cook Islands include waste management, soil degradation, and overfishing.
+The islands participate in various international environmental agreements focusing on climate change and biodiversity.

 Transportation